ShimonMoldawskiy/DocValidator/README.md

 - **Cons**:
   - Can make it difficult to track the validation flow.
   - Each validation in the chain can become a single point of failure, requiring careful error handling.
+  - Sometimes a specific sequence in the chain of rules is necessary.

 #### 6. Context Object Pattern
 The Context Object pattern is used in the `FieldContext` class to pass field and value information through the validations, encapsulating all the necessary data.